-Samford University provided access to more than $125 million in financial assistance during the 2016–2017 academic year.
-During the fall 2016 semester, more than 90% of undergraduate students and 80% of graduate students accessed financial aid resources available through Samford.
+Samford University provided access to nearly $132 million in financial assistance during the 2017–2018 academic year.
+During the fall 2017 semester, more than 90% of undergraduate students and 80% of graduate students accessed financial aid resources available through Samford.
 We are pleased to provide these funds as an investment in your success while a member of our vibrant educational community.

 Samford University abides by the Statement of Ethical Principles and Code of Conduct for Financial Aid Professionals adopted by the National Association of Student Financial Aid Administrators.